 (b) stated as a charge greater than that required to be stated by not more than 1 part in 100 of the charge required to be stated.

-80. Discrepancy between credit charge and annual percentage rate
+80. Difference between pre-determined or estimated credit charge and calculated credit charge, liability of debtor in case of

 Where, under a credit sale contract or a loan contract, the whole of the credit charge is a pre-determined credit charge or an estimated credit charge and the amount of the credit charge stated in the contract differs from the amount determined by applying, according to the actuarial method, the annual percentage rate stated in the contract to the amount financed by an amount that exceeds 1% of the amount so stated in the contract, the liability of the debtor under the contract in respect of the credit charge is a liability —